 This is a simple rule that is often misunderstood or ignored.
 There are some exceptions to this rule (such as a support situation with Microsoft and the logging database) but this rule hasn’t changed.
 Always use the object model or Microsoft supported third party tools to make changes.
-See this post for more details.
+See

 9. Believing that PowerShell is only for developers.

 PowerShell is new for SharePoint 2010 and while it might seem scary at first it is a very handy administration tool.
 You can use it to rapidly check logs.
 Remove those pesky database GUIDs.
 Setup a There are to use PowerShell that I won’t go into here.